-In a bid to plug into this national strategic focus to improve the flow of domestic and Foreign Direct Investment (FDI), His Excellency, The Governor of Ogun State, Senator Ibikunle Amosun, revived the Office of One-Stop-Shop Investment Centre (OSSIC).
+In a strategic bid to further improve the flow of Domestic and Foreign Direct Investment (FDI), in 2017 His Excellency, The Governor of Ogun State, Senator Ibikunle Amosun, revived the Office of One-Stop-Shop Investment Centre (OSIC).

 According to the CEO of Nigerian Investment Promotion Commission (NIPC), Ms. Yewande Sadiku,

 “one-stop-shop investment centres can reduce costs of transactions and simplify the formalities and paperwork that businesses have to comply with.
 All of these efforts have potential impacts in terms of burden reduction, serving also to other governance values, such as transparency and accountability”.